divijghose/firedrake/Firedrake-meeting-2024-10-23.md

 ```
 CI time has shot up as a result.

+- DD: It may be possible to simplify FWI demo.
+- DH: FWI: inverse problems are inherently large, but what do we want the tests to do?
+Can we have simpler/smaller parameters when the tests are run.

+- RK: Piola convergence is running 2D and 3D convergence tests.
+Do we need to test these rigorously?
+But meshes are small, so we need to see why it is taking so long.
+- DH: This needs to be on the agenda until PB is at the meeting so we can discuss.

-## JB: Move pyop3 and TSFC to firedrake and move FInAT to FIAT
+## JB: Move PyOP2 and TSFC to firedrake and move FInAT to FIAT
 This is now happening, beware PB we need to pause merges on FIAT/FInAT for a bit.

+- JB: FInAT/TSFC: we need a pause on adding elements while we merge them.
+- DH: FInAT/TSFC: just merge it

+- JB: PyOP2 has successfully been merged!

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*

-PB: [#3814](https://github.com/firedrakeproject/firedrake/pull/3814) MG for R space
+PB: [#3814](https://github.com/firedrakeproject/firedrake/pull/3814) MG for R space.
+Will deal with this when we have more time.

 DD: [#3816](https://github.com/firedrakeproject/firedrake/pull/3816) Fix gradient computation where the boundary condition is a control parameter.
+Approved and merged.

 # Date of next meeting
 1600 BST (1500 UTC) [2024-10-30](./Firedrake-meeting-2024-10-30)